Loading…

 Writer

-Valley Haggard is an author, teacher, energy worker, and spiritual life coach with twenty + years in 12-step recovery.
+Valley Haggard is an author, teacher, energy worker, and spiritual life coach with twenty-five + years in 12-step recovery.
 A Reiki master and Shamanic Reiki practitioner, she combines energy work and other healing modalities with expressive writing in sacred circles and healing narrative...
 Read More →

 Saturday April 19, 2025 10:30am - 12:00pm EDT